adc0032/UtilityBloodTranscriptomes/Results/Ccon.result/README.txt

 or the sequence simply comes from nuclear mitochondrial DNA segments (NUMTs).
 You may inspect its sequencing depth from the visualization result files.
 File:
-Ccon_mitoscaf.fa.val
+Cpit.errorsummary.val
-Ccon.errorsummary.val
+Cpit_mitoscaf.fa.val

 ------------------------------------------------------------------------------------------
 ------------------------- mitochondrial genome files -------------------------------------

 - 3. The mitochondrial genome in GenBank format.
 File:
-Ccon_mitoscaf.fa.gbf
+Cpit_mitoscaf.fa.gbf

 - 4. The mitochondrial genome in Fasta format.
 File:
-Ccon.fasta
+Cpit.fasta

 - 5. The visualization of the mitochondrial genome.
 File:
-Ccon.circos.png
+Cpit.circos.svg
-Ccon.circos.svg
+Cpit.circos.png

 - 6. The sequencing depth of each site of the mitochondrial genome, and the sequence id relationships.
 File:
-Ccon.circos.karyotype.txt
+Cpit.circos.dep
-Ccon.circos.dep
+Cpit.circos.karyotype.txt

 - 7. The mitochondrial genome in sqn format.
-This file can be used to upload to GenBank database after you confirm the file Ccon_mitoscaf.fa.gbf has no annotation problem.
+This file can be used to upload to GenBank database after you confirm the file Cpit_mitoscaf.fa.gbf has no annotation problem.
 File:
-Ccon_mitoscaf.fa.sqn
+Cpit_mitoscaf.fa.sqn

 - 8. The feature table for the mitochondrial genome.
 File:
-Ccon_mitoscaf.fa.tbl
+Cpit_mitoscaf.fa.tbl

 ------------------------------------------------------------------------------------------
 ------------------------- each gene sequences --------------------------------------------

 - 9. The CDS sequences of each protein coding gene.
 File:
-Ccon.cds
+Cpit.cds

 - 10. The rRNA gene sequences for each rRNA gene.
 File:
-Ccon.rrna
+Cpit.rrna

 - 11. The tRNA gene sequences for each tRNA gene.
 File:
-Ccon.trna
+Cpit.trna

 - 12. The control region sequence.
 File:
-Ccon.misc_feature
+Cpit.misc_feature

 ------------------------------------------------------------------------------------------
 ------------------------- mitochondrial sequences from each kmer assembly ----------------